odrling/dakara-feeder/README.md

 #### Tags

 Tags will be searched in the key `tags`.
-Tags are identified by their name (it will be converted to upper case, it should be just one word).
+Tags are identified by their name (it will be displayed in upper case, it should be just one word).
-You can provide a color hue (positive integer starting at from 0 to 360):
+You can provide a color hue (positive integer from 0 to 360):

 ```yaml
 tags: